 Ethiopia has a long tradition of informal community-based organizations like the “idir” and “iqub” – self-help associations that operate at the local level and offer mutual socio-economic support to their members.
 Formal civil society – that is, organizations with legal personality – is a recent development.
 Civil society was slow to take root under the Ethiopian Empire regime (1137-1974).
 It was also severely restricted under the rule of the Derg (a military junta) (1974-91).
 Modern civil society organizations were first established as faith-based organizations in the 1930s, and beginning in the 1950s, welfare organizations like the Red Cross started to operate in Ethiopia.
 As a result of the 1973-74 and 1984-1985 famines, many more non-governmental organizations (NGOs) emerged with a focus on relief and humanitarian services.
 It was after the downfall of the Derg regime in 1991 that saw NGO numbers substantially increase.

 Civil society organizations have become important contributors to Ethiopia’s political and economic revitalization.
 Major achievements of NGOs can be seen in the areas of health, food security, human rights, and poverty alleviation, just to name a few.
 Most recently, during the 2005 elections, NGOs supported voter education, and monitored and observed the election process.
-The extent to which the CSP will affect civil society in Ethiopia has yet to be seen.

 |Registration Body||Ethiopian Charities and Societies Agency (Agency)|